VisualComputing2023-1/Showcase/content/docs/shortcodes/First deliverable/Color mapping.md

 ## Solution

-We made a application that show how a color-blind-person see the world.
+We made an application that show how a color-blind-person see the world.
 The checkbox "Flashlight" make your mouse a flashlight, if you check any other checkbox, the color of the flashlight change to see the new filter applied to the image.
 If you don't check the "Flashlight" checkbox you can see the filters all over the image.

 {{< p5-global-iframe id='color_mapping' width="750" height="476" >}}